okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/third-party-cookies/index.md

 ### XHR Calls in your own code

 For XHR calls in your own code, the base URL of the endpoint needs to change.
-For example, a call to `https:/companyname.okta.com/api/v1/sessions/me` would change to `https://login.companyname.com/api/v1/sessions/me` (assuming your Custom URL domain is `login.companyname.com`).
+For example, a call to `https:/companyname.okta.com/api/v1/sessions/me` would change to `https://login.companyname.com/api/v1/sessions/me`.